sdray/sources-sdray.github.io/content/publication/tolon-2007/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: '\"Reserve Effect\" on the Space Use of Game Mammals: The Case of Wild Boar'
+title: '\"Reserve effect\" on the space use of game mammals: the case of wild boar'
 subtitle: ''
 summary: ''
 authors: